RoaLogic/RV12/DATASHEET.md

 #### MULT\_LATENCY

-If the “M” Standard Extension for Integer Multiplication and Division is enabled via the `HAS_MULDIV` parameter (`HAS_MULDIV=1` See section 4.2.7), a hardware multiplier will be generated to support these instructions.
+If the “M” Standard Extension for Integer Multiplication and Division is enabled via the `HAS_RVM` parameter (`HAS_RVM=1` See section 4.2.7), a hardware multiplier will be generated to support these instructions.
 By default (i.e. when `MULT_LATENCY=0`) the generated multiplier will be built as a purely combinatorial function.

 The performance of the hardware multiplier may be improved at the expense of increased latency of 1, 2 or 3 clock cycles by defining `MULT_LATENCY` to 1, 2 or 3 respectively.

-If the “M” Standard Extension is *not* enabled (`HAS_MULDIV=0`) then the MULT\_LATENCY parameter has no effect on the RV12 implementation.
+If the “M” Standard Extension is *not* enabled (`HAS_RVM=0`) then the MULT\_LATENCY parameter has no effect on the RV12 implementation.

 #### BPU\_LOCAL\_BITS